 Hats & Beanies

 A hat might seem like a silly gift at first, but they can actually come in very handing for someone who is going through chemotherapy.
 There are two reasons for this.
 The first one is hair loss.
 The loss of hair happens very early in treatment, and can be especially hard for women to deal with.
 Not just because it is a physical change, but it tends to be the first big physical change that shows the battle they are fighting.
 Many survivors have said that losing their hair was the first time that their cancer really became real to them.
 Although some women may choose to purchase wigs, these can be expensive and aren’t something that everyone can afford.
 A nice collection of hats can help a patient feel more comfortable when going out in public.
 There is also a very practical reason to purchase a hat for a cancer patient.
 One of the side effects of chemotherapy is sensitivity to temperature.
 Having some nice warm beanies can help patients experience a bit more comfort while going through treatment.
-Or, if they're a bit trendier, they might like a trucker hat with a surfer feel.
+Or, if they're a bit trendier, they might like a trucker hat or an inspirational breast cancer awareness hat.

 Adult Coloring Books & Puzzles

 Adult coloring books have become all the rage in the past few years, and they are perfect for anyone going through treatment.
 There are thousands to choose from, including some that are specifically for people suffer from cancer that have pictured filled with powerful and inspiring mantras.
 These coloring books can be a great way to destress, and well as a wonderful distraction during treatment.
 We also think that puzzles make a great gift, and are a huge fan of the ones from Liberty Puzzles.
 They'll keep someone occupied for hours on end, and will provide something challenging to focus on.